 Most importantly, it commonly happens that projects require more than one type of database and it is easily possible to use multiple at a time.
 This way you can leverage the advantages of both and have a perfect database solution with multiple databases for the project!

 Your development partners can solve the task of database selection for you.
+We are a top-notch firebase app development company offering high-quality, reliable and comprehensive Firebase development solutions to our esteemed clients.
 Contact Blue Whale Apps for all your development needs!